 Fionn walked slowly to the well and brought the water in his healing hands to Diarmuid’s blue lips just a second after he had breathed his last breath.

-Fionn Mac Cumhaill killed my lord as true as if he did it with his own hands and I was left with a rage that had me send my children on a mission of revenge.
-But it wasn’t long before I realised I didn’t want that for them.
-That was not what I had learned through the pain of pursuit and exile.
-Fionn had let my beloved’s life leave him to save his old twisted face and so I would not allow him to have the pleasure of killing our children too and so I returned to the place where I started out.
-This time I made myself the pawn.
-This time because I could avoid a war if I made myself the discussion, the bargain.
-I could shake the hand I would like to sever.
-I could impact in a woman’s way; in sacrifice and infiltration to save my children for theirs.
-I will get old but I will never die.
-You can never call my death a death because from now on I will not live.
-Is a bird who cannot fly a bird?
-I will be legend not woman?
-Often it is more noble to choose defeat.
+Fionn Mac Cumhaill killed my lord as true as if he did it with his own hands and I was left with a rage in me that wanted to send my children on a mission of revenge.
+But it wasn’t long before I remembered my promise to Diarmuid.
+Fionn had let my beloved’s life leave him to save his twisted jealous face but I would not allow him to kill our children.
+And so I returned to the place where I started out.
+That time I made myself the pawn.
+I shook the hand I would like to sever.
+In sacrifice and infiltration I married Fionn Mac Cumhaill to save my children from war.
+I did that so when my own death came it was not like death for me because from that day on I did not live.
+I was a bird without wings.
+I was woman no more.
+I was legend.

 *Fianna: A band of mythical warriors ruled by their own codes that include cutting ties to land and family, extraordinary in battle, hunting, oratory and poetry.